enel-gdh-educational/katacoda-scenarios/version-control/basics/step3-answers.md

   (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

-        modified:   README.md
+        modified:   readme.txt

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-.
-This is signalling that the file `README.md` that is tracked by `git` has been modified.
+This is signalling that the file `readme.txt` that is tracked by `git` has been modified.
 You can now decide to stage the changes to eventually commit them
  or restore the version stored in the present commit
 ---